Akhdan26/281cf10a9c0c418ffcbbca86093f0277/README.md

 - clone this project to your local
 - open terminal in root folder, type 'composer install'
 - type 'cp .env.exampe .env' it will create the new .env file with my credentials.
 Or adjust the contents of the .env file with your local credentials.
+- open PG Admin, or use psql command. create new 'emails' table using this query :

+- to run the api, you need to import the Levart.id.postman_collection.json to your Postman.
+- open terminal again in root folder, type 'php -S localhost:3000 -t public'. so it will running PHP local server in port:3000 getting index.php file in /public folder.
+- the REST API only for send email and listing all emails data from DB. so how this API works?
+  1. If we send new email, the emais data such (email_to, subject, and message) are store in PSQL DB.
+And set the new Queueing message json data in RabbitMQ.
+So if you don't run the
+     worker.php file. the emails won't sending to recepient, but only store in PSQL DB.